 Benzodiazepines vs. Phenibut

 Benzodiazepines like, Ativan, Xanax and Valium also work on GABA receptors however they selectively target GABA a receptors.
 Some may argue that phenibut also affects the GABA a receptors at higher doses however, this is generally not accepted in the scientific community.
-Mixing phenibut with benzodiazepines can have life-threatening consequences so avoid this.
+Mixing with benzodiazepines can have life-threatening consequences so avoid it.

 Cross tolerance may occur between phenibut and benzodiazepines however this is likely to be minimal or even non-existent due to the differing receptor targets.
 Both substances can cause down-regulation at their respective targets and therefore, both are prone to tolerance and addiction.
 Some have compared phenibut withdrawal to benzodiazepine withdrawal.

 Safety & Possible Side Effects

-Phenibut is a substance that can have excessive side effects and safety concerns if used improperly.
-It is generally considered much safer in low doses.
-Phenibut shares similar side effects with other GABA substances.
-Below is a list of common phenibut side effects.
-These side effects will likely increase at higher doses
+This is a substance that can have excessive side effects and safety concerns if used improperly.
+It is generally considered much safer at lower usage.
+It shares similar side effects with other GABA substances.
+Below is a list of common ingestion side effects.
+These side effects will likely increase at higher usage.

 - Lowered inhibitions